wattwisegames/wattwise.games/content/_index.md

 Join one of our online communities to get the latest news, discuss game ideas, find collaborators, and more.
 Join us on [Itch.io](https://itch.io/jam/watt-wise-game-jam) and [Discord](https://discord.gg/CCf27aJbYw) or [IRC](ircs://irc.libera.chat/#wattwise.games) to get involved.

+### Is there a theme?

+The theme is **not** a factor in determining the score of entries, but we do have one.
+In 2024, our theme is "Breaking and Re-Making."
+Whether that's relationships, objects, ecologies, worlds, bones, or anything else is up to you.

 ### Can teams participate, or only solo game developers?

 Teams are welcome!